Nearly 200 key workers and volunteers invited to Queen’s funeral

 Everyday heroes recognised in the Queen’s Birthday Honours in June are to join royals and foreign dignitaries in Westminster Abbey on Monday.

-Nearly 200 key workers and volunteers recognised in the Queen’s Birthday Honours list have been invited to attend the Queen’s state funeral, Downing Street has said.
+Nearly 200 key workers and volunteers recognised in the Queen’s Birthday Honours list have been invited to attend her state funeral, Downing Street said.

-The group of people who received honours in June are to join royals and world leaders in Westminster Abbey – the historic church which can hold about 2,000 people – at 11am on Monday.
+The group who received honours in June are to join royals, politicians and world leaders in Westminster Abbey at 11am on Monday.

+The everyday heroes will be part of a 2,000-strong congregation gathered at the historic church for the final farewell to the long-reigning monarch.

 The Prime Minister’s official spokesperson said: “I can confirm that among the guests who have been invited to attend will be almost 200 people who were recognised in the Queen’s Birthday Honours this year, that was in June.